tfighting/TF_Emacs/site-lisp/emacs-application-framework/README.md

 If you encounter any problem with EAF, please use command `emacs -q` with a minimal setup that only contains EAF and verify the bug is reproducible.
 If `emacs -q` works fine, probably something is wrong with your Emacs config.

 If the problem persists, please [report bug here](https://github.com/manateelazycat/emacs-application-framework/issues/new).

+If you got segfault error, please use the following way to collect crash information:
+1. Install gdb and turn on option `eaf-enable-debug`
+2. Use command `eaf-stop-process` stop current process
+3. Restart eaf, send issue with `*eaf*` buffer content when next crash

 ## Join Us
 Do you want to make Emacs a real "operating system"?